richardmrodriguez/ShotLiner/README.md

 - Navigate between individual pages
 - Can create multiple ShotLines per page
 - Can click on individual Shotlines to assign unique metadtata
-- Can delete Shotlines by rigth-clicking
+- Can delete Shotlines by right-clicking

 ## What's NOT working so far
 - Document import